 Schedule B designates three areas of the Lasqueti Island Planning Area.
-All land areas above the high water mark that are not Crown Land are within the Land Based (LB) designation.
+All land areas above the high water mark that are not Crown Land or Parks and Protected Areas are within the Land Based (LB) designation.
 All the marine areas up to the high water line, including the intertidal zone are within the Marine (M) designation.
-All Crown lands are within the Crown Land (CL) designation.
-The objectives and policies below apply to either or both of these three designations.
+All Crown lands are within the Crown Land (CL) designation, and all Islands Trust Conservancy protected lands are within the Parks and Protected Areas (PP) designation.
+The objectives and policies below apply to any or all of these four designations.